 CDBG funds will be used to hire a Small Business Coordinator to support struggling small businesses with technical assistance for relief applications, workforce training, workshops on setting up businesses with licenses, labor practices, marketing, website development and healthcare access.
 IACS will primarily serve Asian Indian small business owners within Bellevue.
 IACS has identified taxi drivers, restaurant and ethnic grocery store owners, dry cleaners, beauty parlors, home operated businesses, childcare as examples of low- and moderate-income business owner needs.
 IACS has been an important lifeline for small businesses throughout the pandemic.
-Excluding the budget items that have been deemed ineligible for use of CDBG funding, staff recommends largely funding this application.
+The agency has significant experience in supporting small businesses and has deep ties to the community.
+The staff recommends funding this agency significantly more than its ask.
+Staff met with this agency to explain that the City would prefer to fully fund the costs of this work and allow them to be able to provide grants to its participants.
+In addition, staff is asking that they participate in a cohort with the other microenterprise providers.
+The agency welcomes the opportunity to do so.